tldr-pages/tldr/pages/common/httpflow.md

 `httpflow {{host httpbin.org or host baidu.com}}`

-- Use a regexp to filter requests by urls:
+- Use a regexp to filter requests by URLs:

 `httpflow -u '{{regex}}'`